 What about zucchini pizza bites?

-Look, I love zucchini, so I don't have anything against it.
-But zucchini slices topped like pizza bites are nothing like pizza, and they are a sad alternative if you're hankering for a slice.
+Zucchini slices topped like pizza bites are nothing like pizza, and they are a sad alternative if you're craving a slice of real pizza.
+They don't have any of the texture of pizza.

-Seriously, if you're craving pizza and find yourself desperate enough to try zucchini pizza bites (or zucchini pizza boats, or any other variation that doesn't involve an actual crust), I implore you to pull out the box grater, grab the tapioca starch and a couple of eggs, measure out some cheese, and do so much better.
+So the next time you want pizza and and you're considering zucchini pizza boats, or any other variation that doesn't involve an actual crust, I hope you'll consider this zucchini pizza.
+Pull out the box grater, grab the tapioca starch and a couple of eggs, measure out some cheese, and do so much better.

 Weigh your zucchini after, not before